ekjohnsonphd/pure_health_inequality/README.md

 Tests all hyperparameter combinations using stratified K-fold cross-validation.
 Computes F1, precision, and recall scores, and selects the best-performing model based on a chosen metric (default: F1).
 Returns the trained model and its best parameters.

 ---

-### 5. `models/logistic.py`
-Provides utilities for Logistic Regression training and interpretation.
-- `train_logistic_model()` tests combinations of regularization penalties (L1/L2) and strengths (C values) using stratified cross-validation.
-  The function averages F1, precision, and recall scores and selects the best configuration.
-- `extract_coefficients()` extracts and ranks model coefficients by absolute magnitude to identify key predictors.

----